Concordium/concordium-node-sdk-js/README.md

 The following example demonstrates how to create a credential for an existing account.
 This credential can then be deployed onto the account by the account owner with an update credentials transaction.
-See [Create an update credentials transaction](#Create-an-update-credentials-transaction) for how to create this transaction payload using the output of the example below.
+See [Create an update credentials transaction](#Create-an-update-credentials-transaction) for how to create this transaction payload using the output from the example below.
 ```js
 const lastFinalizedBlockHash = (await client.getConsensusStatus()).lastFinalizedBlock;
 const cryptographicParameters = await client.getCryptographicParameters(lastFinalizedBlockHash);